JeffersonLab/evio/README.md

 evio now uses a new format developed from the merging of evio version 4 and the HIPO library.
 The code will compile using Java version 8 or later.

-The jar files necessary to compile an evio jar file are in the java/jars directory.
-They are compiled with Java 8.
-In addition, there are 2 subdirectories:
+A pre-compiled jevio-5.2.jar file is found in each of these subdirectories:

-  * java8, which contains all such jars compiled with Java 8, and
+  * java8, which contains a jar compiled with Java 8, and
-  * java15 which contains all jars compiled with Java 15.
+  * java15 which contains a jar compiled with Java 15.

-If a jar file is not available in Java 15 use the Java 8 version.

-A pre-compiled jevio-5.2.jar file is found in each of these subdirectories.
 Using these allows the user to skip over all the following compilation instructions.